yomed/api-docs/README.md

 ## Deployment

-Deployment is managed by [Netlify][#netlify].
-On each commit to the master branch Netlify will rebuild changes and publish.
-Netlify will also generate a build for any pull requests created and add a link via the comments.
-The [netlify.toml](./netlify.toml) file contains the build and routing configuration for Netlify.
+Deployment is managed by [Vercel][#vercel].
+On each commit to the master branch Vercel will rebuild changes and publish.
+Vercel will also generate a build for any pull requests created and add a link via the comments.
+The [vercel.json](./vercel.json) file contains the routing configuration for Vercel.

 To invoke a manual build you can run: